censorship-no/ceno-browser-v2/README.md

 That's it!
 Next build of `CENO Browser` will be against your local versions of these repositories.
 Simply make changes in `android-components` or `application-services`, press Play in `reference-browser` and those changes will be picked-up.

 See a [demo of this workflow](https://www.youtube.com/watch?v=qZKlBzVvQGc) in action.
-Video mentions `Fenix`, but it works in exactly the same with with `CENO Browser`.
+Video mentions `Fenix`, but it works in exactly the same way with `CENO Browser`.

 ## Dependency substitutions for [GeckoView](https://hg.mozilla.org/mozilla-central)

-CENO Browser requires a fork of GeckoView, this is pulled in automatically from [Maven Central](https://repo1.maven.org/maven2/ie/equalit/ouinet/geckoview-ceno-omni/).
+CENO Browser requires a fork of GeckoView, which is pulled in automatically from [Maven Central](https://repo1.maven.org/maven2/ie/equalit/ouinet/geckoview-ceno-omni/).

-However, GeckoView currently can also be configured via a dependency substitution to test changes to the library to locally.
+However, GeckoView currently can also be configured via a dependency substitution to test changes to the library locally.

 In a `local.properties` file in the root of the `CENO Browser` checkout, specify GeckoView's path via `dependencySubstitutions.geckoviewTopsrcdir=/path/to/mozilla-central` (and, optionally, `dependencySubstitutions.geckoviewTopobjdir=/path/to/topobjdir`).
 See [Bug 1533465](https://bugzilla.mozilla.org/show_bug.cgi?id=1533465).